MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/Variables-Affecting-MultiPoint-Server-System-Performance.md

 ## Configuration

--   **CPU, GPU, and RAM** See [Optimize MultiPoint Server System Performance](../../../compute/remote-desktop-services/multipoint-1/Hardware-Requirements-and-Performance-Recommendations.md#BKMK_OptimizeMultiPointServerSystemPerformance) in this guide for CPU, GPU, and RAM recommendations.
+-   **CPU, GPU, and RAM** See [Optimize MultiPoint Services System Performance](../../../compute/remote-desktop-services/multipoint-1/Hardware-Requirements-and-Performance-Recommendations.md#BKMK_OptimizeMultiPointServerSystemPerformance) in this guide for CPU, GPU, and RAM recommendations.

 -   **Network bandwidth** For RDP\-over\-LAN connected stations, the network bandwidth and the capability of the client \(for example, a thin client, desktop PC, or laptop\) is important, particularly if video is running in the user’s session.
 If you are using USB\-over\-Ethernet zero clients, network bandwidth should also be a consideration.
 Video data for all of the devices is sent over the same Ethernet connection, so you may want to consider setting up a separate Gigabit Ethernet network when using these devices.